At Bloom, learning is intentional, joyful, and thoughtfully designed.

 3:00 p.m. to 3:30 p.m.
 Play Out The Day

-• We all could use a softer start to our days and Play Into the Day is how we do that every day at Bloom.
-Each morning, students have 30 minutes of free play designed to help them start the day feeling regulated, connected, and ready to learn.
-Through movement and self-selected, creative, and social play, students wake up their brains and bodies in ways that support focus and emotional regulation.
+Each morning and each afternoon students have 30 minutes of free time designed to help them start the day feeling regulated, connected, and ready to learn.
 Instead of rushing to a desk, students may choose how they want to come into their day through a variety of activities, such as playing outside in our huge backyard, doing a quiet puzzle or art activity, or playing a game with a friend.
-Brain-based research shows that play helps children transition into deeper learning and at Bloom, we honor that by letting play lead the way.
-An added benefit of Play Into the Day is a built-in arrival window that helps ease the morning rush and creates a calmer, more relaxed start for children and families.

-• While it includes important announcements and an overview of the day, Morning Meeting is much more than that.
-It is a whole-group community building and instructional time that plays an important role in students' academic, social, and emotional development.
-Held at the start of each day, teachers focus on areas such as research and technology skills, executive functioning, communication, and collaboration.
+While it includes important announcements and an overview of the day, Morning Meeting is much more than that.
+It is a whole-group instructional time that plays an important role in students' academic, social, and emotional development.

+Held at the start of each day, teachers focus on areas such as research,technology skills, executive functioning, and communication skills.
+These skills are then intentionally reinforced across all parts of the day.
 Morning Meeting helps create a strong sense of community, supports student well-being, and ensures everyone begins the day focused, connected, and ready to learn.

 This flexible approach allows students to work independently or in small groups depending on their needs at any given time.
 Children may work at different levels across subjects—strengthening areas that are challenging while moving more quickly through material that comes easily to them.

-• Experiential Learning
+Experiential Learning

-• Creative & Life Skills gives students meaningful opportunities to explore creativity, develop practical skills, and engage with the world beyond the classroom.
+Creative & Life Skills gives students meaningful opportunities to explore creativity, develop practical skills, and engage with the world beyond the classroom.

 Students explore art, music, drama, and movement through weekly immersive experiences taught in Spanish, building creativity, physical awareness, and language skills in authentic, engaging ways.